Join our newsletter

 Look for the following:

-• Are there rows with empty values?
-Entire columns with no data?
+1. Any rows with empty values.
+Are there entire columns with no data?
 Which data is missing and why?

-• How is data distributed?
+2. Find outliers by checking distributions to see which groups or ranges are more heavily represented in your data set.
 Remember, visualizations are your friends.
-Plot outliers.
-Check distributions to see which groups or ranges are more heavily represented in your dataset.

 Knowing the problem is half the battle.
 The other half is solving it.